Manamama-Gemini-Cloud-AI-01/gemini-cli_modding_and_bug_solving/editing_tools_test_suite.md

 *   **Expected Outcome:**
     *   The `replace` tool reports "0 occurrences found" or a similar failure message.
     *   No changes are applied to the file.
+*   **Actual Result:** First attempt to fail unexpectedly succeeded (replacement worked).
+Second attempt (with intentionally omitted line) failed as planned, reporting "0 occurrences found".
+*   **Informal Observation:** The `replace` tool's strict matching is indeed a source of brittleness and user complaints.

 ### Test Case 4: `edit_file` (Dry Run - Pre-approval Diff)